jofas/map_macro/README.md

 ## Maps

-Some languages provide a neat way for creating non-empty maps/dictionaries.
+Some languages provide neat syntactic sugar for creating non-empty maps/dictionaries.
 For example, in python you can create a non-empty map by running the following code: